ysskrishna/nextjs-supabase-starter/README.md

 - Radix UI components for accessible UI elements
 - React Hook Form for form handling
 - Zod for schema validation

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This template is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.